 We want our kids to feel confident about who they are and have the confidence to try new things.
-But, our children are bombarded with many social pressures and opinions of others that can challenge their self-assurance.
-It’s never too early to help little ones feel good about who they are and feel positive about all things that they tackle.
+But, our children are bombarded with many social pressures and opinions of others that can challenge their self-esteem.
+That's why it’s never too early to help little ones feel good about who they are, and positive about all things that they tackle.
 This book list offers opportunities to read and discuss the importance and the power of confidence.

 1. Sometimes kids think they need to be more like someone else, and then they will have confidence.
 That is what Mouse thinks in The Lion Inside by Rachel Bright.
 But, confidence never comes when trying to be someone else.
 We all have to be who we are.
 I liked the powerful line, "If you want to change things, you must first change you."